About Our Internship Program

 We strongly encourage applicants to research and apply for funding through their university, sponsoring program, or community.
 Nearly all local colleges and universities offer grants for unpaid internships with nonprofits.
 We have compiled a list of options but encourage applicants to do their own research.

-Educational Programming and Outreach Internship
+Educational Programming and Publishing Internship

 Apply For an Internship